I recently attended a one-day free course in Birmingham and one of the delegates asked the question, “is email marketing dead?”

 All I’d say is don’t let GDPR put you off emailing your database.
 It was introduced to reduce nuisance calls and uninvited selling by protecting personal data – but if you’re a business and you’re working with other businesses who need or might need what you sell – go for it!

-If any of the information covered above has triggered even more questions, don’t hesitate to contact us.
+If any of the information covered above has triggered even more questions and you’re looking for advice from a local marketing agency near Birmingham, don’t hesitate to contact us.